Database

 Tip

-Import Database When Installing Plugin
+Importing the Database When Installing a Plugin

 CREATE TABLE `foo_orders` (

-`id` int NOT NULL AUTO_INCREMENT COMMENT 'Primary Key',
+`id` int NOT NULL AUTO_INCREMENT COMMENT 'Primary key',

 `order_id` varchar(50) NOT NULL COMMENT 'Order ID',